prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The list has one entry per shard.
+<p>shardStatuses defines the list has one entry per shard.
 Each entry provides a summary of the shard status.</p>
 </td>
 </tr>
 <tr>